kiranshashiny/I2Cscanner_Arduino/README.md

 To connect multiple devices, use a breadboard and connect Arduino's A4 and A5.

 Connect the Devices SDA and SCL pins to the breadboard, run the program, see the results.

+The default I2C address of the DS3231 RTC is 0x68

+	#define DS3231_I2C_ADDRESS 0x68